nldlabs/nlddoc/docs/Overview/ai-documentation.md

 When asking AI to help with documentation:

-> "Create documentation for [feature/topic] following our nlddoc structure.
+> "Create documentation for [feature/topic] following our fastdocs structure.
 Include:
 > - Frontmatter with title and order
 > - Clear headings and examples
 > - Links to related pages